VoyVivika/CVR-Avatar-Performance-Tools/README.md

 Use Thryrallo's Utility if you are Creating an Avatar for VRChat and not ChilloutVR.

 ## Avatar Evaluator
-Calculates and evaluates Avatar Metrics that can be useful for Optimization.
+Calculates and evaluates Avatar Stats and Metrics that can be useful for Making sure your Avatar works and is Optimized in ChilloutVR.
 1. VRAM Size
+2. Material Slot Amount
+3. If Shaders Support Single-Pass Instancing (WIP)
-2. Grabpasses
+4. Grabpasses
-3. Blendshapes
+5. Blendshapes
-4. "Any State" transition count
+6. "Any State" transition count
-5. Write defaults check
+7. Write defaults check
-6. Empty animator state check
+8. Empty animator state check

 ## VRAM Checker
 Calculates the VRAM usage of the textures on your avatar.